Cross Connection Control

 What is an illicit discharge?

 An illicit discharge is any discharge to the storm sewer system that is not composed entirely of stormwater, except for a short list of allowable discharges (see below).
 Illicit discharges include runoff from contaminated sites and deliberate dumping of contaminants that drain untreated into our waterways.
-Parameters of special concern include heavy metals, toxics, oil and grease, solvents, nutrients, pathogens, and bacteria.

 Allowable Non-Stormwater Discharges